MoAmr/modern-java-recipes/README.md

 a new array of desired type with length equal to the size of the stream, and is easiest to use with an array constructor reference. </h4>

+<h3><u>Note:</u></h3><h4>If you want to add a collection of objects to a Map,
+where the key is one of the object properties and the value is the object itself, use the toMap method of Collectors, along with Function.identity.</h4>

 --------------------------------------------------------------------------